Anush A. John

 Over the years I have heard many arguments for and against the use of alcohol by Christians.
 So I thought I would study the matter systematically.
 In so doing, I have attempted to be as objective as possible.
 There are two parts to this post:

-1. Arguments for the use of alcohol
+1. Arguments in favor of the use of alcohol

 2. Arguments against the use of alcohol